Ulrich B. Phillips: Life and career

-He was born on November 4, 1877, in LaGrange, Georgia; his parents were Alonzo R. and Jessie Young Phillips.
+Phillip was born on November 4, 1877, in LaGrange, Georgia; his parents were Alonzo R. and Jessie Young Phillips.
 He graduated with a Bachelor of Arts degree from the University of Georgia in 1897.
-He obtained his Master of Arts degree from UGA as well in 1899 and his Ph.D. in 1902 from Columbia University where he studied under William Dunning.
+He obtained his Master of Arts degree from UGA as well in 1899 and his Ph.D. in 1902 from Columbia University where he studied under William Dunning, making his work part of the Dunning School.
 His dissertation, Georgia and State Rights won the Justin Winsor Prize in 1901 and was published by the American Historical Association.

 Phillips was especially influenced by Frederick Jackson Turner who invited Phillips to the University of Wisconsin where Phillips taught from 1902 to 1908.
 He taught for three years at Tulane University.
 In 1911, Phillips moved to the University of Michigan where he taught until 1929 when he left to teach at Yale as Professor of American History until his death in 1934.
 In the 1920s he spent a year in Africa traveling and doing research.
 He received an honorary D. Litt. from Columbia University in 1929.

-He married Lucil Mayo-Smith on February 22, 1911, and had three children: Ulrich, Mabel, and Worthington.
+Phillips married Lucil Mayo-Smith on February 22, 1911, and had three children: Ulrich, Mabel, and Worthington.

 Historiography

 Influence

 Phillips was seen as the first historian to seriously tackle the practice of slavery and was very influential into the 1950s.

 Frederic Bancroft's 1931 Slave-Trading in the Old South was a direct attack on Phillips and his school of thought; as historian Michael Tadman explained, "Where Phillips had emphasized slaveholder benevolence, Bancroft saw self‐interest.
 With Bancroft, the emphasis switched from proslavery to abolitionist traditions—and switched to the cruelty and immorality of slavery, to family separations and slave breeding, and to the everyday presence of the trader in every corner of the South."
 Bancroft's scholarly attack on the "benevolent paternalism" theory of slavery was so comprehensive that, per the Journal of Negro History book review in April 1931, "It will be necessary [for slavery apologists] to work out another program to cover up the truth for another fifty years."

 Some of Phillips' views were rejected by a generation of historians in the 1950s with the publication of Kenneth Stampp's The Peculiar Institution seen as a particular landmark in that refutation.

-The ideas were revived again from the mid 1960s onwards, particularly by Eugene Genovese.
+The ideas were revived again from the mid 1960s onwards, particularly by Eugene Genovese, a Marxist historian.
 As Harvard Sitkoff wrote in 1986, "[I]n the mid-1960s Eugene D. Genovese launched a rehabilitation of Phillips that still continues.
 Today, as in Phillips' lifetime, scholars again commonly acknowledge the value of many of his insights into the nature of the southern class structure and master-slave relationships."
 In his own right, Genovese recognized in Phillips' work, as many of his colleagues chose to ignore, that master-slave relationships were complex, multi-faceted, more often negative, exploitive, and dehumanizing, yet provided very limited opportunities for some bondsmen to earn cash, travel outside the plantation situation, and enhance their personal values.